Hungary : Budapest office marketYear 2016

 - New developments on the way in the office market

 In 2016, leasing activity rose to almost 285,000 m², recording the second highest figure over the past 5 years, albeit a 16% decrease compared to 2015 which was a record high volume.

-In 2015, the leasing activity rose to almost 340,000 m², reaching its highest figure over the past six years.
-The market was boosted by several large deals: 13 lease agreements over 3,000 m² were signed and most of which were pre-let agreements.
+The market was boosted by several large deals.
+Indeed 21 lease agreements over 3,000 m² were signed in 2016, most of which were pre-lease agreements.

-The vacancy rate for grade A and B offices continued its downward trend in 2015.
-The lack of new supply and the record volume of take-up helped to reduce the vacancy rate to 9.5%, the lowest level since 2007.
+The vacancy rate for Grade A and B offices continued to follow a downward trend in 2016.
+The lack of new supply and the strong occupier activity helped to reduce the vacancy rate to 9.5%, the lowest level since 2007.
 This represented a 260 basis points decrease compared to the previous year.

-Prime office yields remained stable at 7.25% and with strong investment activity forecast for 2016, pressure in yields is likely to remain.
+Prime office yields decreased to 6.75% and with strong investment activity for 2017, pressure on yields is likely to remain.